Mahika-Vajpeyi/Multithreaded-Email-Server-CIS5050/README.md

 • NOOP, which does nothing.

 ### POP3 Server
-It implements the following commands specified in RFC 1939 [(https://tools.ietf.org/html/rfc1939)]
+It implements the following commands specified in [RFC 1939](https://tools.ietf.org/html/rfc1939):
 • USER, which tells the server which user is logging in;
 • PASS, which specifies the user's password;
 • STAT, which returns the number of messages and the size of the mailbox;